opencurriculai/data_science_curriculum/docs/resource_hub/math/index.md

 :-- | :--: | :--:
 [Principal Component Analysis 4 Dummies: Eigenvectors, Eigenvalues and Dimension Reduction](https://georgemdallas.wordpress.com/2013/10/30/principal-component-analysis-4-dummies-eigenvectors-eigenvalues-and-dimension-reduction/) | Intuition of how PCA works | George Dallas

 ## Calculus

 For all basic Calculus concepts, refer to 3blue1brown's Essence of Calculus series.

 Title | Description & Context | Source
 :-- | :--: | :--:
+[The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/) | No math knowledge is assumed beyond what you learned in calculus 1 | explained.ai